-The internet has eyes, REALLY!
-Not quite like the Hollywood horror movie type of eyes, but the internet is definitely watching you.
-Scammers (or fraudsters) are online criminals who impersonate others in order to steal their identities and their money.
-There are ways to protect yourself, and it doesn’t involve carrying pepper spray around.
+Scammers (or fraudsters) are online criminals who impersonate others to steal their identities and their money.
+You can protect yourself, but you need to remain vigilant to keep your information, bank accounts and identity safe.
 Learn how NOT to be an easy target for online scams so your accounts stay protected.

-Quick tip: It’s also a smart idea not to write all your passwords down and save it in a folder called “Passwords,” since online fraudsters can gain access to your hard drive and the folders it contains.
+Quick tip: It’s also a smart idea not to write all your passwords down and save it in a folder called “Passwords” because online fraudsters can gain access to your hard drive and the folders it contains.

 Beware of email attachments

 Scammers send you attachments as a way to trick you into installing malware (malicious software) onto your computer so that they can potentially get access to sensitive information.